MouritsJJ/ProsaArcade2022/Easter/README.md

 # Easter Time Attack
 This a reposetory for the CodeArcade Challenge presented by Prosa.
-The 'Resultatvideo' is a demonstration of running the program.
-The video is recorded in the MOV container format, which most media players support including VLC.
+The 'Resultatvideo' is a demonstration of playing the game.
+The video is recorded in the MP4 video format, which most media players support including VLC.

 # Dependencies
 This challenge is written in C# and uses .NET 6.0 as well as the SDL2 package: